Celebrating Guru Purnima 2023: A Day to Honor Spiritual Guides

 Importance of Gurus

-A Guru holds a prominent and respectable position since ancient times in our Hindu tradition.
+A Guru holds a prominent and respectable position since ancient times in the Hindu faith.
 His importance lies in the fact that he is considered equivalent to God.
-We find end number of hymns where we are told the importance of a guru in one’s life; he is the one who exposes us to the hidden things and secrets of life.
+We find a number of hymns where we are told the importance of a guru in one’s life; he is the one who exposes us to the hidden things and secrets of life.

-Gurus are like light house who guide us through the path of wisdom, virtue, peace and spiritual advancement, and that ultimately lead us towards liberation.
+Gurus are like lighthouses who guide us through the path of wisdom, virtue, peace and spiritual advancement, and that ultimately lead us towards liberation.
 These can fairly demonstrate the importance of the occasion of Guru purnima.
 It is an auspicious day of strengthening the Guru-Shishya relations.

-It is an inevitable part of us, and children in olden days were made to wear a sacred thread called janeu or poonal and were sent to the gurukuls to study scriptures and learn various skills or vidhaayein from their respective gurus.
-In return of the education received they were supposed to give guru dakshina to please their teachers or mentors.
+It is an inevitable part of us, and children in olden days were made to wear a sacred thread called janeu or poonal and were sent to the gurukuls (schools) to study scriptures and learn various skills from their respective gurus.
+In return of the education received they were supposed to give guru dakshina (an offering filled with gratitude) to please their teachers or mentors.

 It was a token of gratitude towards his/ her Guru, and it was only giving it that the students used to step into their new lives in the real world.
 These age old customs are still observed in modern India keeping our traditional roots alive.
 It was pre assumed that a guru would help them to find the righteous direction in life.

 Keeping up with this Guru-Shishya tradition, every Guru Purnima, natives give something valuable to their teachers as gifts and seek their blessings.
 Parents are the prime most teachers in our life, and thus the Indian culture put emphasis on respecting your parents as your first gurus.
 As per the spiritual scholars, it is the Guru who transcends an ordinary being from the vicious cycle of life and death and helps him to realize the truth of the eternal 'aatma' or conscience.